EyaRidene/document-search-tool/readme.md

 - Maps terms to the documents in which they appear.
 - Tracks the frequency of each term in each document.

-### 4. Computing TF-IDF
+### 4. Weighting and Building Vectors (TF–IDF)

-- Calculates Term Frequency (TF) for each term in each document.
-- Calculates Inverse Document Frequency (IDF) for each term.
-- Combines TF and IDF to compute the TF-IDF score.
+-	TF can be binary, raw frequency, or log frequency (chosen via --tf).
+-	IDF can be none, standard, or probabilistic (chosen via --idf).
+-	Produces a weighted_index and doc_vectors for efficient scoring.

-### 5. Cosine Similarity and Searching
+### 5. Similarity and Searching

-- Builds a query vector using the same preprocessing and TF-IDF calculation as for documents.
-- Computes the cosine similarity between the query vector and document vectors.
+- The user query is preprocessed and weighted (using the same TF/IDF schemes).
+- Similarity can be one of:
+	•	Cosine (--sim cosine)
+	•	Jaccard (--sim jaccard)
+	•	Dice (--sim dice)
-- Ranks documents based on similarity scores.
+- Ranks documents by similarity score and returns top results.

 Below is a visual representation of the workflow: